infinum/frontend-handbook/Styleguide.md

 });
 ```

-If the function body consists of a single expression, omit the braces and use the implicit return.
-Otherwise, keep the braces and use a `return` statement.
+If the function body consists of a single expression, omit the braces and use implicit return.

 ```js
 // good